 I’ve been thinking about hate recently.
 Not only because we’ve see so much of it this past year, but because I’ve felt some as well.
 Truthfully it got to a point preceding the US election where it broke me a little.

 I thought I was clear about where those feelings came from.
 What beliefs were driving my anger.
-But now that the waters have calmed down, I can’t seem to shake this feeling that something else has been going on.
-Some deep-seated fear deep beneath the surface.
+But now that the waters have calmed, I can’t seem to shake this feeling that something else has been going on.
+Some deep-seated fear beneath the surface.

-Following years of resisting my emotions with disastrous consequences, I figure that ignoring it isn’t wise.
 So I thought I’d give the topic of hate a more thorough examination.
 In an attempt to understand its purpose.
 And from that understanding hopefully find in my heart to show it some compassion.
-So that we can all learn how to make love to our hate.
+So we can all learn how to make love to our hate.

 First let me get you in the mood with some foreplay in the form of gentle stroking questions!